billba/nerds/README.md

 # How to use

-At the moment this is just simple CLI UX.
+At the moment this is just simple CLI that shows a game between three simulated players.

 1. Clone this repo
 2. `npm install`
-3. `npm run compile && node build/simulate`
+3. `npm run compile`
+4. `node build/simulate`

 You will see the current hand (one player only at the moment) and the next action that will be taken.
-Press any key to take the action and see the revised hand, or ctrl-C to exit.
-The simulator is not very smart right now and can get stuck.
+Press `space` to take the action and see the revised hand, `r` to restart the game, or `ctrl-c` to exit.